 Additionally, this course equips you with strategies for what to do with your subject once you have them in front of you, including ideas for direction, narratives, as well as light, distance, frame, etc. The class also explores how to negotiate your needs to be a photographer with the needs and boundaries of your subject such as ethics, privacy, and consent.

 This in-person workshop runs Monday through Friday.
-All participants will meet daily for lectures and critiques every morning while afternoons are reserved for photographic excursions.
-Class demos will include photographing strangers on the street.
-Students will complete assignments and review with the class everyday.
+All participants will meet daily for lectures and critiques every morning while afternoons are reserved for photographic demonstrations and excursions.
+Class demos will also include photographing strangers on the street as well as models.
+Students will complete assignments and review with the class every day.
 A one-on-one meeting will be scheduled with every student within the week.

 In addition to camera gear, students should bring laptops and an external hard drive.